How To Install Zabbix Server 4.x on CentOS 7 / RHEL 7

 Thanks to catonrug blog.

-Configure the firewall to allow Zabbix agent to reach the Zabbix server.
+Configure the firewall to allow the Zabbix agent to reach the Zabbix server.

 Open up your web browser and point it to the following URL.